McParland History, Family Crest & Coats of Arms

 - James McParland (1843-1919), Irish-born, American Pinkerton agent, referred to as the "Great Detective", best known for his work against the Molly Maguires, and a fictional appearance in The Valley of Fear

-- Susan McParland, American Democrat politician, Alternate Delegate to Democratic National Convention from Michigan, 1976
+- Susan McParland, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Michigan, 1976

-- Leland S. McParland, American Democrat politician, Delegate to Democratic National Convention from Wisconsin, 1952; Wisconsin Democratic State Chair, 1954-56; Member of Wisconsin State Senate 7th District
+- Leland S. McParland, American Democratic Party politician, Delegate to Democratic National Convention from Wisconsin, 1952; Wisconsin Democratic State Chair, 1954-56; Member of Wisconsin State Senate 7th District

 - Tony Patrick McParland (b.
 1982), Scottish football player